Anti-miscegenation laws in the United States: Colonial era

-The first laws criminalizing marriage and sex between whites and non-whites were enacted in the colonial era in the colonies of Virginia and Maryland, which depended economically on slavery.
+The first laws which criminalized marriages and sexual relations between whites and non-whites were enacted in the colonial era in the colonies of Virginia and Maryland, which depended economically on slavery.

 At first, in the 1660s, the first laws in Virginia and Maryland regulating marriage between whites and black people only pertained to the marriages of whites to black (and mulatto) enslaved people and indentured servants.
 In 1664, Maryland criminalized such marriages—the 1681 marriage of Irish-born Nell Butler to an enslaved African man was an early example of the application of this law.
 The Virginian House of Burgesses passed a law in 1691 forbidding free black people and whites to intermarry, followed by Maryland in 1692.
 This was the first time in American history that a law was invented that restricted access to marriage partners solely on the basis of "race", not class or condition of servitude.
 Later these laws also spread to colonies with fewer enslaved and free black people, such as Pennsylvania and Massachusetts.
 Moreover, after the independence of the United States had been established, similar laws were enacted in territories and states which outlawed slavery.

 A sizable number of the indentured servants in the Thirteen Colonies were brought over from the Indian subcontinent by the East India Company.
 Anti-miscegenation laws discouraging interracial marriage between White Americans and non-whites affected South Asian immigrants as early as the 17th century.
-For example, a Eurasian daughter born to an Indian father and Irish mother in Maryland in 1680 was classified as a "mulatto" and sold into slavery.
+For example, a daughter born to an Indian father and Irish mother in Maryland in 1680 was classified as a "mulatto" and sold into slavery.
 Anti-miscegenation laws there continued into the early 20th century.
 For example, the Bengali revolutionary Tarak Nath Das's white American wife, Mary Keatinge Morse, was stripped of her American citizenship for her marriage to an "alien ineligible for citizenship."
 In 1918, there was considerable controversy in Arizona when an Indian farmer B. K. Singh married the sixteen-year-old daughter of one of his white tenants.

 In 1685, the French government issued a special Code Noir restricted to colonial Louisiana, which forbade marriage between Catholics and non-Catholics in that colony.
 However, interracial cohabitation and interracial sex were never prohibited in French Louisiana (see plaçage).
 The situation of the children (free or enslaved) followed the situation of the mother.
 Under Spanish rule, interracial marriage was possible with parental consent under the age of 25 and without it when the partners were older.
 In 1806, three years after the U.S. gained control over the state, interracial marriage was once again banned.